 Tooth Grinding Symptoms & Night Guard Benefits

 - Enamel Wear & Chipping.
 The heavy friction and force that comes with grinding causes loss of enamel over time.
-It may cause tooth fractures as well.
+It may cause tooth fractures as well, and these may require repair with Dental Fillings or even Dental Crowns.
 Patients sometimes split teeth in half and require tooth extraction, although this occurs rarely.
 Night Guards provide a protective pad between to teeth.
 This eliminates tooth-tooth contact and resulting damage.

 - Gum Recession.
 This surprises most patients.
 “But, I don’t grind anywhere near my gums…”.
 They’re right.
 But, when your tooth cusps are locked into opposing tooth grooves, you can begin to exert heavy side-to-side forces while grinding.
 This lateral force places lots of pressure on the bone and gum collars around your teeth.
 The result is progressive gum recession that can become severe.
 Night guards provide a smooth surface upon which your opposing teeth can glide freely.
 They eliminate lateral forces that cause gum recession.

 - Abfraction or “Tooth Divots”.
 An abfraction is an area of tooth wear shaped like a sideways “V”, near your gumline.
 Patients with moderate-severe abfractions note that they look like like “undercuts” you’d see while chopping down a tree.
 These areas can be excruciatingly sensitive to cold.
 Abfractions result from excessive side-to-side (lateral) forces during tooth grinding.
 As mentioned above, night guards allow your teeth to slide freely, eliminating dangerous lateral forces.